Organic Mattress Certifications

 There are many independent organizations that verify that these standards are met so you can rest assured knowing your mattress is truly organic and not just made with natural materials.
 In the organic latex mattress industry, there are two main organizations that certify and approve such products.
 They are:

 You can verify if a company is certified by visiting the website of the organization responsible for issuing certificates.
-For example, to check if an eco-label is real you can visit the relevant association's website.
+For example, you can visit the relevant association’s website to check if an eco-label is real.
 The websites usually have a database where you can look up a product and its certification.

 Alternatively, you can verify certification by asking the mattress makers or retailer for a copy of the certificate as proof.
 If you are not sure if a company is certified, contact the organization responsible for issuing certificates and find out.